America1st1776/America1st.online_USA1_White_Paper/README.md

 USA1 Tokenomics
 1 Quintillion Tokens created initially
 20% 200 Quadrillion Tokens Burn on July 4th celebration of the launch.
-10% Fee-
+6% Fee-
 Fee Distribution Breakdown-
-5% to investors as a static fee for all transactions distributed to our holders.
+2% to investors as a static fee for all transactions distributed to our holders.
-3% to the liquidity pool
+2% to the Liquidity Pool
-2% to Charity
+2% to General Operations, Charity and Marketing
-1% to Marketing

 How to buy USA1 Tokens
 Download Trustwallet.